zappee/docker-images/oracle-weblogic-12.2.1.4-admin-server/README.md

 * The `WEB_CONSOLE_COLOR` variable can be used to customize the color of the WebLogic web console.
 This feature is useful when multiple WebLogic domains are started.

-* Block the WebLogic server execution and wait for an event before continue with the `wait-for-*.sh` bash scripts.
+* Block the WebLogic server startup and wait for an event before continue with the `wait-for-*.sh` bash scripts.

 ## 2) Build
 1) Pull all the following images from the docker repository or build them locally: